heche-psb/fossiler/README.md

 Mildenhall, D.C.
 (1979).
 Palynology of the Waipipian and Hautawan Stages (Pliocene and Pleistocene), Wanganui, New Zealand (note).
 New Zealand Journal of Geology and Geophysics, 21:775-777.

 Mildenhall, D.C. and Pocknall, D.T.
 (1989).
 Miocene–Pleistocene spores and pollen from Central Otago, South Island, New Zealand.
 New Zealand Geological Survey Paleontological Bulletin, 59: 1–128.

+M. J. de Sousa and R. H. Wagner.
+(1983).
+New data on the fossil flora of the Pejão Coalfield and the adjoining Paraduça No 1 Mine (Dura Basin, North Portugal).
+Contributions to the Carboniferous Geology and Palaeontology of the Iberian Peninsula, 157-170.

 Macphail, M., Alley, F., Truswell, E. and Sluiter, I. R. K.: Early Tertiary vegetation: Evidence from spores and pollen, in History of the Australian Vegetation: Cretaceous to Recent, edited by R. S. Hill, pp. 189–261, Cambridge University Press, Cambridge., 1994.